uktrade/tamato/docs/adr/0006-use-django-polymorphic.md

 # ]>
 ```

-This is due to Django-Polymorphic overriding the default queryset class to
+This is due to Django-Polymorphic overriding the default query set class to
 fetch the child classes and return those instead.
 Because of this the code
 is always dealing with the child model and not directly with the `TrackedModel`
 unless explicitly stated.
 The project therefore is allowed to lean into the